programminghistorian/ph-submissions/lessons/making-a-small-rdf-database.md

 # Overview

 This lesson presents the Resource Description Framework (RDF) as a means to record irregularly structured information of the sort that we find in many historical records.
 It explains certain advantages of the RDF format and shows, step by step, the concepts necessary to transform an archival document into a list, then into a structured list, then into a machine-readable structured list, and finally into searchable RDF.
-The lesson presumes basic familiarity with plain text editors and the command line, and introduces an RDF application called Fuseki.
+The lesson presumes basic familiarity with [plain text editoring](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) and introduces an RDF application called [GraphDB Free](https://ontotext.com/products/graphdb/editions/).
 It may be best to complete Jonathan Blaney's [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/lessons/intro-to-linked-data) and Matthew Lincoln's
 [Using SPARQL to access Linked Open Data](https://programminghistorian.org/lessons/graph-databases-and-SPARQL) before starting this lesson.
 Whereas those lesson teach you to work with existing RDF databases, this lesson shows you how to build one of your own.

 # Why RDF?